 For the second reason, to assign the unused LTE UL resources to NR UL could be a saving on one hand, but on the other hand brings a potential limitation to the available resources on NR UL, which can lead to a mismatch with NR DL/UL traffic volumes/ratio given the NR DL on a dedicated NR carrier can have a bandwidth much larger than 20MHz (the largest bandwidth of shared UL for NR).
 This equivalently means a potential performance limitation on NR UL.

 With the reasons to back up the UL sharing remain questionable, the performance benefits with the UL sharing comparing to other deployment cases were also not well studied in RAN1.
-In order to provide more knowledge about this specific deployment, the evaluation results regarding to UL UPT in two deployment cases, LTE-NR DC and UL sharing as listed in Table 1, are given in Table 2 .
-The simulation assumptions are given in Appendix A. The results in Table 2 show quite limited UPT gain on UL for UL sharing, where the limited gain is due to the fact that NR has in general the shorter TTI length than LTE.
+In order to provide more knowledge about this specific deployment, the evaluation results regarding to UL UPT in two deployment cases, LTE-NR DC and UL sharing as listed in Table 1, are given in Table 2 and Table 3.
+The simulation assumptions are given in Appendix A. The results in Table 2 show quite limited UPT gain on UL for UL sharing on top of NR-LTE DC, where the limited gain is due to the fact that NR has in general the shorter TTI length than LTE.
+The results in Table 3 show that the gain of UL sharing over 3.5G standalone is also limited and sometimes can even goes to negative, depending on the traffic arrival rate and UL connection densities distributed over two bands.

 Table-1 Evaluation cases